 A political purpose is the publication of electoral matter and/or publicly expressing views on an issue in an election whether or not this is in support of a particular political party or candidate.
 It also includes the making of a gift to a candidate, political party or to a person for use for a political purpose.

-A third party that does not incur electoral expenditure and does not finance a campaign from gifts received, will still be required to submit a disclosure return with a delcaration to this effect; i.e. disclosing that the campaign was self funded and not financed by another entity.
+A third party that does not finance its campaign from gifts received is required to give a disclosure return with a delcaration to this effect; i.e. disclosing that the campaign was self funded and not financed by another entity.